-Mental health in the construction industry, is a serious matter.
+Mental health in the construction industry is a serious matter.

 Often overlooked, mental health remains a serious concern within the construction industry.
-Although the sector continues to improve the protections offered against physical injury, safeguards for employee mental wellbeing is not currently as well resourced.
+Although the sector continues to improve the protection offered against physical injury, safeguards for employee mental wellbeing is not currently as well resourced.

 The importance of mental health cannot be emphasised strongly enough.
-Research suggests that suicide kills far more construction workers than falls, and that 91 million work days are lost every year as a result of mental health-related problems.
+Research suggests that suicide kills far more construction workers than falls and that 91 million work days are lost every year as a result of mental health-related problems.
 Employers can play a significant part in helping to improve the mental wellbeing of their workers.

 A new program launched recently seeks to improve the balance between physical and mental health protections.
 “Mates in Mind” is intended to become the industry champion for raising awareness of mental health issues in construction.
 The charity estimates that 6% of the UK workforce may be experiencing mental health problems at any given moment – equivalent to 350,000 construction workers.

-Clearly this is a significant issue that needs to be addressed urgently.
+Clearly, this is a significant issue that needs to be addressed urgently.

 Building a mental health awareness program